 Temporarily hem your pants

 You’ve found a terrific pair of jeans, but the length isn’t right.
 You expect a little shrinkage anyway, so why spend time hemming?
 Besides, thick denim jeans are difficult to sew through.
-Fake the hem with duct tape.
+A bet-you-never-thought-of-it idea: Fake the hem with duct tape.
 The new hem will last through a few washes too.

 Remove lint on clothing

 You’re all set to go out for the night and suddenly you notice pet hairs on your outfit.
 Wrap your hand with a length of duct tape, sticky side out.
 Then roll the sticky tape against your clothing in a rocking motion until every last hair has been picked up.

 Make a bandage in a pinch

 You’ve gotten a bad scrape.
 Here’s one idea for protecting it until you get a proper bandage.
 Fold tissue paper or paper towel to cover the wound and cover this with duct tape.
 It may not be attractive, but it works in a jam.

 Tired of stale potato chips?
 To keep a half-finished bag fresh, fold up the top and seal it tight with a piece of duct tape.

 Keep a secret car key

 You’ll never get locked out of your car again if you affix an extra key to the undercarriage with duct tape.